djalbat/juxtapose/README.md

 JSX support for EasyUI elements.

 EasyUI-JSX allows you to leverage [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) in order to create EasyUI elements rather than React or [Reaction](https://github.com/djalbat/Reaction) ones.
-All of the EasyUI projects support JSX, and its use with them is highly recommended.
+Every element supports JSX, and its use with them is highly recommended.
 Not only will using JSX result in less typing and better organisation, it will also permit elements to created dynamically without resorting to factory methods or cloning.

 ## Related projects